rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 This time I am using Jekyll.
 I chose Jekyll because it is not a CMS, it doesn't require a database, and it can be hosted on Github Pages for free.

-I use prose.io to add posts and github issues to upload and host images.
+I use prose.io to add new posts and github issues to upload and host images.

+This rotub.me overhaul has been an opportunity to play with some technology such as github, markup language, sass, ruby, and npm.
+All of which i've been wanting to explore but did not have a use for them until now.